Trail starts at Elizabeth Fort Museum, Barrack Street.

 In the sixteenth-century walled town of Cork the centre of the settlement was known as Middle Bridge with the adjacent castle site known as Paradise Place.
 George Carew depicts a castle at the head of a canal, which flowed by the present Castle Street.
 It does not have a detailed history other than that it was built by one of the Anglo Norman descendants of the Roche family.
 The castle is referred to in records by several names – The Parentis, The Golden Castle,

-The architectural term Paradise means a stone parapet in front of a public building and also applied to spaces adjoining.
+The architectural term Paradise means a stone parapet in front of a public building and also applies to spaces adjoining.
 Reputed to be a circular tower, the castle was used as a mint in the reign of King John.
 It continued to have that function during the reign of Edward the Fourth, when it was known as Dundory, the fort of gold, or the Golden Castle.
 Down to c.1910 a rent was paid to the Corporation of Cork, whereby at that time the Roche line was broken and the Corporation took over the site.

 The elegant Exchange or Tholsel was built on the site of Roches Castle.
 It was an important building of two stories.
 On its opening in 1710 the Council ordered the upper floor room be established as a Council Chamber with liberty for the Grand Jury of magistrates and landlords to sit.
 The lower part was used for commercial purposes. where a pedestal known as “the nail”, was used for making payments (still in existence in Cork City Museum).
 In later times the room was used for public sales.